 Estimate Differences: Shop vs Insurance Adjuster

 An important thing to remember with an insurance adjuster is that they are a representative for the insurance company.
 They are tasked with giving a fair assessment of the damage, but also in a position to do what is in the best interest of their company.
 Keep in mind too that many adjusters have no prior auto body or mechanical experience of any kind.
-So while they may recognize that a part is damaged, they may not have the experience necessary to know the amount of hours the repair would take the average technician to complete.
+So while they may recognize that a part is damaged, they may not have the experience necessary to know the number of hours the repair would take the average technician to complete.
 Insurance companies are aware of this as well, which is why they have a supplement process in place.
 Once you take your vehicle to a quality repair facility, they know what to do in order to ensure the necessary repairs are made on your vehicle.

 Estimate Differences: This Shop vs That Shop